Facilities

 IFM has world-class facilities for fibre and textile research, ranging from atomic-scale characterisation facilities to industry-scale prototyping facilities in collaboration with CSIRO.

-For more information, contact: Dr Emma Prime
+For more information, contact: Associate Professor Christopher Hurren

 Carbon Nexus